Pl0p/Modular_Synth/List_by_function.md

  - [AR](http://familjenronnberg.se/~niklas/diy/eurorack/ar/) : a simple dual envelope generator with Attack and Release (AR) with loop
  - [ADSR](http://familjenronnberg.se/~niklas/diy/eurorack/adsr/) : It outputs two CVs, one inverted.
 The envelope generator is based on the ASM-1 ADSR
  - [ADSR v2](http://familjenronnberg.se/~niklas/diy/eurorack/adsr2/) : There is a range switch for easier adjustment, as well as a loop-function so the envelope generator can be used as a LFO
+ - [Discrete ADSR](https://www.schmitzbits.de/adsr.html) : Design by Barry Klein.
+I started to expand it from the Original AD-envelope to an ADSR envelope
+ - [VCADSR](https://www.schmitzbits.de/vcadsr.html) : arround an up-down integrator made from a half LM3900.
+The logic produces signals for each phase of the envelope, these can be made visible with LEDs
+ - [Envelope Follower](https://www.schmitzbits.de/envf.html) : Unlike the usual envelope detectors using a diode and a lowpass this circuit is combined from a peak hold that is sampled and held after the zero crossing

 # VCA
  - [Blinds](http://mutable-instruments.net/modules/blinds) : Quad VC-polarizer